-The truth is, the labour process has been overrun by medical expectations of things that might go wrong, and where the blame will be laid if potential disasters actually happen.
+The truth is, the labor process has been overrun by medical expectations of things that might go wrong, and where the blame will be laid if potential disasters actually happen.
 This approach completely disregards the established concept that every birth is individual.

 In the optimal environment, such as the home, most women will give birth successfully – with or without a birth plan.
 That is the beauty of being informed and supported by care providers who are facilitators of normal birth.
 During pregnancy, you prepare for birth as it should be.

 There is no need to plan for environmental stressors and hostile staff that are present in a hospital setting.
 You shouldn’t have to prepare to battle your way through negotiations about your own care.
 You shouldn’t have to advocate for care that helps you give birth better.